 What changes can we expect between BS OHSAS 18001 and ISO 45001?

-Because the standard is currently still in development, we need to be careful with the conclusions we draw at this point.
 The aim of the standard remains the same: to set requirements for OH&S management systems, and thus to help organizations ensure the health and safety of the people who work for them.

 While ISO 45001 largely stands in continuity with BS OHSAS 18001, there a couple of changes worth noting: